group-nn-at-icmab-csic/WorMe/Readme.md

 ## Installation

 WorMe is a MATLAB application for Windows.
 It **does not require a MATLAB licence**.
 The software binaries and source code are found [here](https://github.com/group-nn-at-icmab-csic/WorMe/releases/latest).
 - Install as local software from the executable or install file.
+In Windows.
 - Execute the source code, `WM_length_determination.m`, from the MATLAB Desktop environment software (version >2021b).
-(This requires a MATLAB licence).
+Requires a MATLAB licence.
+In Windows, Linux or Mac.
-- Execute as a local file after installing MATLAB Runtime (version 9.11).
+- Execute it as a runtime-dependent file after installing MATLAB Runtime (version 9.11).
+No license required.
+In Windows.

 More details can be found in the [Installation guide](Installation/README.md).